 There is a Federal Courthouse in San Jose: Robert F. Peckham Federal Building, 280 S 1st St, San Jose, CA 95113.
 For more information, go to

-Where can I find inmates in Santa Clara County?
+Where can I find inmates arrested for crimes in San Jose or elsewhere in Santa Clara County?

 The Santa Clara County Department of Corrections Inmate Finder will help you look up information regarding individuals in custody.

 I heard about drug court and someone said some of the judges there are used to addiction issues.
 Can that help me?